A Bicycle Helmet

 Bike Helmets for Other Sports?

-Standards for biking and inline skating are identical, so a bike helmet is fine for normal inline skating.
+Standards for biking include inline skating.
 There is no standard for tricycle or scooter helmets, but CPSC says bicycle helmets work well for them.
-Aggressive extreme trick skating and skateboard helmets have a different standard (ASTM F1492), for multiple hits but lesser impacts.
-Most bike helmets are not made for that, although a few of them are.
+Aggressive extreme trick skating and skateboard helmets have a different standard (ASTM F1492) for multiple hits but lesser impacts.
 Most skate helmets meet bike helmet requirements, but only if they have a CPSC bike standard sticker inside.
-Helmets for equestrian sports have a unique design to resist a hoof and must meet ASTM F1163.
+Skate helmets may not meet bike helmet requirements unless they have a CPSC bike standard sticker inside.
+Helmets for equestrian sports have a unique design to resist a horse's hoof.

 Warning: No Helmets on Playgrounds!